developer

 Implementation

-If configured plenigo adds two parameters to verification URL: verificationToken and token.
+If configured Frisbii Media adds two parameters to verification URL: verificationToken and token.
 You simply grab these two parameters and call: https://api.plenigo-stage.com/#operation/validateRegistration to verify user.

 Starting Password forgot

-To start a plenigo SSO Login you need to the following code. plenigo SSO starts in an iframe and needs some Javscript to start:
+To start a Frisbii Media SSO Login you need to the following code.
+Frisbii Media SSO starts in an iframe and needs some Javascript to start:

 // Checkout finishes with a javascript-Event one have to listen to